Quiltic/senior-design-NTZ/final_summary_of_hours.md

 Justin - Worked with the UI design, documentation, and GPT model.
 Helped out in other areas.

 Jackson - Worked primarily on both model training/creation.
+Linux installations and utilizations.

 Josh - Worked primarily on model creation, assisted in model trainings, documentation, a lot of time researching models.